Belcarra Regional Park Hike

 Jug Island

-Diana suggested we swim across to Jug Island so we could enjoy the fall sun on the south side of the island.
-The name of the trail is perhaps a bit misleading as the prize at the halfway point is the view of Jug Island, not a visit to the island itself.
+Diana suggested we swim across to Jug Island so we could enjoy the fall sun on its south side.
+The name of the trail is perhaps a bit misleading, as the prize at the halfway point is a view of Jug Island, not a visit to the island itself.

 We found a spot under the trees and enjoyed our packed lunch and snacks along the north shore of the Belcarra Peninsula.